neondatabase/website/content/postgresql/tutorial-select.md

 (1 row)
 ```

-[]()You can request that the results of a query be returned in sorted order:
+can request that the results of a query be returned in sorted order:

 ```